nexusGM/SNHU-Computer-Science-Portfolio/README.md

 **5. What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**
    - Computer scientists solve complex problems using computational principles.
 Our work is pivotal in driving efficiency, accuracy, and scalability in various industries.
 For a company like Grazioso Salvare, the dashboard tool transforms raw data into actionable insights, aiding in better decision-making.
 Tailored visualizations and data interactions enable          them to quickly identify suitable animals for various rescue missions, streamlining their operations and enhancing their impact.

+---

+## CS-360 Mobile Architect & Programming
+### LeanLog App Development

+1. **Project Summary and Problem Solved**
+    - Developed "LeanLog", a mobile application to assist users in tracking their weight and progress towards their health goals.
+    - Designed to address the need for a user-friendly, efficient, and comprehensive tool for individuals focused on weight management.

+2. **User-Centered UI Design**
+    - **Screens and Features**: Implemented a minimalist interface with features like goal setting, progress tracking, and notifications.
+    - **UI Considerations**: Prioritized simplicity and accessibility to ensure ease of use.
+The UI includes intuitive navigation and clear visualizations of weight trends.
+    - **Design Success**: The design effectively encourages user engagement by making the tracking process straightforward and rewarding.

+3. **Coding Approach**
+    - Utilized Android's latest SDK to ensure optimal performance and integration.
+    - Employed MVC architecture to separate concerns, enhance maintainability, and facilitate updates.
+    - **Future Application**: These techniques can be adapted for other mobile applications to improve scalability and user experience.

+4. **Testing Strategy**
+    - Conducted thorough unit and integration testing to validate all functions.
+    - Used automated UI tests to ensure the app's reliability across different devices and Android versions.
+    - **Importance of Testing**: Essential for confirming the app's functionality, uncovering bugs, and refining the user experience before launch.

+5. **Innovation and Challenges**
+    - Faced challenges in managing efficient data storage and retrieval which was addressed by optimizing database interactions.
+    - Innovated by introducing customized notifications based on user behavior and preferences, which significantly enhanced user engagement.

+---

 ## CS-370 Current Emerging Trends in CS
 ### Exploring and Implementing Current Trends in Artificial Intelligence